-With the purpose of achieving the inflation target, the Central Bank sets the benchmark interest rate, also known as the monetary policy interest rate or intervention rate.
-The Bank adjusts the money supply to ensure that the overnight Reference Banking Indicator (IBR) is close to the monetary policy interest rate.
-Changes in the benchmark rate affect inflation and short-term growth through various transmission mechanisms.
+To meet the inflation target, Banco de la República sets the benchmark interest rate, which is also known as the policy rate or intervention rate.
+The Bank adjusts the money supply to ensure the overnight interbank rate (IBR) is near the benchmark interest rate.
+Changes in the benchmark interest rate affect inflation and short-term growth through various transmission mechanisms.

-The flexibility of the exchange rate that accompanies the inflation targeting strategy has two objectives.
-First, it allows the Central Bank to have an independent monetary policy that takes the situation of the Colombian economy into account, enabling it to fulfill its constitutional mandate.
-Second, the flexible exchange rate softens the effect that external shocks such as changes in the international prices of oil could have on the economy.
+The exchange rate flexibility that accompanies the inflation targeting strategy has two objectives.
+First, it allows Banco de la República to have an independent monetary policy that takes into account the state of the Colombian economy and allows it to fulfill its constitutional duties.
+Secondly, a flexible exchange rate softens the effect that external shocks, such as variations in the international price of oil, could have on the country’s economy.